How can immersive technologies (VR/AR) foster meaningful education and travel experiences during the pandemic?

 4. Make sure you combine multi-disciplinary teams and skills.
 As stated above, combining multi-disciplinary teams will possibly ensure that the three other points are considered.
 Multi-disciplinary teams and skills lead to holistic user-centric experiences.
 That is a core strength we have here at FrostBit, where we proudly co-work with a diverse team of engineers, educational specialists, designers, artists, etc.

-6. Visitors experiencing VR at FrostBit Software Lab
+Figure 5.
+Visitors experiencing VR at FrostBit Software Lab

 We, here at FrostBit Software Lab (Lapland UAS) are on a mission to make technological solutions accessible to the community.
 Therefore, we are organizing info sessions with teachers, educational specialists, decision-makers, and companies in Rovaniemi and Lapland region on how to utilize immersive technologies during the pandemic.
 We want to give our support to overcome the barriers caused by the pandemic and we believe that immersive technologies are a powerful assisting tool.
 Are you ready to explore VR/AR technologies and understand how it can be of help in your subject or business?
 Send us a message in advance to have a personalized meeting and demo.
 For teachers at the Lapland UAS and the University of Lapland, you can pop-up anytime at the FrostBit lab facilities.